LearnPolkadot/DOTspot_posts/README.md

    - This will take you to a Open a pull request page.
    - Leave Allow edits by maintainers checked
    - Click - Create pull request again to submit your article
 10. That's it!
-You have just submitted your article for listing on the DOTspot.
+You have just submitted your article for listing on the DOTspot and upon review will recieve a email when your article has been Approved.
 Articles are reviewed and once approved you will receive a GitHub notification that your articles has been merged to the master branch and will be displayed on the site.